 Do DApps use smart contracts?

 Smart contracts lie at the core of a decentralized application.
-They are sets of code that determine the conditions on the basis of which a DApp operates.
+They are sets of code that determine the conditions based on which a DApp operates.

 Smart contracts serve as an API(Application Programming Interface) that acts as a point of connection between the underlying blockchain network and the decentralized application.